Interstate 465

 Interstate 465 (I-465), also known as the USS Indianapolis Memorial Highway, is the beltway circling Indianapolis, Indiana.
 It is roughly rectangular in shape and has a perimeter of approximately 53 mi.
 It lies almost completely within the boundaries of Marion County, except for two short sections on the north leg in Boone and Hamilton counties.
 It intersects with I-65, I-69, I-70, and I-74 and provides additional access to I-65 via I-865.

 Route description

 Former routes of U.S. and state highways that are now defunct or routed on I-465 are shown in gray.
-The completed extension of I-69 in 2024 is not shown here.
+The completed extension of I-69 in 2024 (which intersects with the loop just west of route of Indiana 37 on this map) is not shown here.